Reactions From Readers and Authors

 Eris Digital Media is a bespoke digital press bringing handcrafted book experiences to the digital age.

-Eris Digital Media builds Sovereign Digital Assets—collectible Special Editions and Reader's Visual Compendiums that translate the luxury of physical book arts into high-fidelity digital experiences.
+Eris Digital Media builds Digital Assets for the Sovereign Author—collectible Special Editions and Reader's Visual Compendiums that translate the luxury of physical book arts into high-fidelity digital experiences.
 By integrating personalization, curated artifacts, and hosted media, we deepen the reader's connection to the story world.
 We provide authors with a high-margin, 'Museum-Grade' product that delights superfans without the logistical burden of physical inventory.
+While everyone else is trying to build faster on the back of AI.
+We are for writers interested in a handcrafted approach.
+For that reason, we take a limited number of commissions a quarter.
+Let us know if you are interested in getting on our calendar.

 Stop trying to please an algorithm and start pleasing your readers